-If you’re nervous you won’t be able to pay your bills on time, keep in mind that your late payments will affect your co-signer’s credit, too, and that if you default on a loan, both you and the co-signer will be held responsible.
+If you’re nervous you won’t be able to make your payments on time, keep in mind that your late payments will affect your cosigner’s credit, too, and that if you default on a loan, both you and the cosigner will be held responsible.

 - Your ability to pay back in full.
 Your credit is their credit once they sign off a loan.
 Don’t put others’ credit at risk unless you’re positive you can handle monthly payments.

-On the other hand, teaming up with a co-signer be a great option if you are committed to using an unsecured credit card for small, manageable purchases.
-Just be sure to have a talk with your co-signer to lay out the financial and personal terms of agreement before you head into this kind of relationship.
+On the other hand, teaming up with a cosigner be a great option if you are committed to using an unsecured card for small, manageable purchases.
+Just be sure to have a talk with your cosigner to lay out the financial and personal terms of the agreement before you head into this kind of relationship.

 Evaluate your employment situation realistically.
-If you’re employed part-time, it may be more difficult for you to gain access to an unsecured credit card.
-You’ll have to list your income during the application process, and won’t be able to include the income of household members, including spouses or parents.
+If you’re employed part-time, it may be more difficult for you to gain access to unsecured cards.
+You’ll have to list your income during the application process and won’t be able to include the income of household members, including spouses or parents.
 This will affect your chances of getting a credit card, particularly if you’re under age 21.

-On the other hand, if you’re applying for a small line of credit and can show lenders that you will be able to pay your monthly bills on time, this will be a significant boon to your application.
+On the other hand, if you’re applying for a small credit line and can show lenders that you will be able to pay your monthly bills on time, this will be a significant boon to your application.